 I suspect you may have suffered from stress prior to the onset of the broken heart syndrome.
 You may or may not have been aware of how much you were already under pressure.
 Now the fuse has blown and the most important thing is to help you heal your broken heart.

 I really want you to tackle the problem from every angle.

 So here’s your action plan:

-- Read my page on stress reduction tips (see related articles) - they're unlikely to be what you expect, but they might just help you discover the key to a less stressful life!
+- Read my article on stress reduction tips (see related articles) – they’re unlikely to be what you expect, but they might just help you discover the key to a less stressful life!

-- Speed up the healing process - get the hypnosis download Mend Your Broken Heart from this page
+- Speed up the healing process with hypnosis – get the hypnosis download Mend Your Broken Heart from this page

 - Don’t make any rash decisions!
 Your brain has temporarily lost its capacity for logical thinking, but I promise you, it’ll come back